 * Brent oil slips to $109 as U.S. oil inventories hit record

 By Herbert Lash

-U.S. housing data and as corporate earnings were not strong
+disappointing U.S. housing data and weak corporate earnings that

 In Europe, rising worries over Ukraine also weighed,